Creating Sprite Files

 One stop sprite workshop spriteman.jpg (2507 bytes)

-Remember to copy or move it to the /Creatures/images directory or the game cannot access it.
-You can now create a cob to inject it into your world.
+Remember to copy or move the new file to the /Creatures/images directory, or the game code cannot access it.